Meet our leadership.

 Director of Buildings & Grounds

 Paul Aarestad leads the team that cares for Lakewood’s 250 acres of urban memorial parkland and delivers memorial experiences to families.
 His creative vision has brought innovation, sustainable practices, and breathtaking gardens to Lakewood.
+Most recently, Paul led the effort to Lakewood becoming an accredited arboretum.

 Paul spent most of his summer Saturdays as a child with his grandfather, an avid gardener.
 He remembers how a lone peony or small clump of tulips brought so much pleasure and excitement to his grandfather — and today, he feels the same anticipation and excitement when the tulips pop up at Lakewood in the spring.